Choline chloride

 Choline chloride is an organic compound with the formula [(CH3)3NCH2CH2OH]+Cl−.
 It is a quaternary ammonium salt, consisting of choline cations ([(CH3)3NCH2CH2OH]+) and chloride anions (Cl−).
-It is bifunctional compound, meaning, it contains both quaternary ammonium functional group and a hydroxyl functional group.
+It is a bifunctional compound, meaning, it contains both a quaternary ammonium functional group and a hydroxyl functional group.
 The cation of this salt, choline, occurs in nature in living beings.
-Choline chloride is a white, water-soluble salt used mainly in animal feed.
+Choline chloride is a white, water-soluble salt used mainly as an animal and human dietary supplement.

 Synthesis

 In the laboratory, choline can be prepared by methylation of dimethylethanolamine with methyl chloride.

 Choline chloride is mass-produced with world production estimated at 160 000 tons in 1999.
 Industrially, it is produced by the reaction of ethylene oxide, hydrogen chloride, and trimethylamine, or from the pre-formed salt:

 Choline chloride can also be made by treating trimethylamine with 2-chloroethanol.

 Applications

-It is an important additive in feed especially for chickens where it accelerates growth.
+It is a dietary supplement used to accelerate the growth of chickens.

 It forms a deep eutectic solvent with urea, ethylene glycol, glycerol, and many other compounds.

 It is also used as a clay control additive in fluids used for hydraulic fracturing.